quii/learn-go-with-tests/arrays/readme.md

 We've used slices and arrays with integers but they work with any other type too, including arrays/slices themselves.
 So you can declare a variable of `[][]string` if you need to.

 [Check out the go blog post on slices](https://blog.golang.org/go-slices-usage-and-internals) for an in-depth look into slices.
 Maybe try writing more tests to demonstrate what you learn from reading it.

+Another handy way to experiment with Go other than writing tests is the Go playground.
+You can try most things out and you can easily share your code if you need to ask questions.
+[I have made a go playground with a slice in it for you to experiment with](https://play.golang.org/p/ICCWcRGIO68)